bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 path, and then draw the control points as well as the two end points of this curve on the chart.
 The control points will be drawn using round dots, and end points of the Bezier curves as square dots.

-# The 'var' command

-The 'var' command is to create an environment variable that is the result of an arithmetic expression.
-Following is an example of a arithmetic expression.

-    \var a = pow(2,1/12)
-    \drawpath (0,0)--(a,a)

-Following is a example of creating a variable that holds an array.

-    \var o[] = 1 2 3
-    \for i in [o]; \do
-      \drawdot (i,i)
-    \done

-The first example has created an environment variable named 'a', that is assigned a numerical value that is equivalent to evaluating the arithmetic function "pow(2,1/12)".
-The result of an arithmetic expression is always a number, thus a number is stored internally with the symbol 'a'.

-The same symbol, once defined and assigned a number, can later be used in other arithmetic expression such as the following example which 'a' is used to compute a value that is 2 multiples of 'a' and the value of which is assigned to variable 'b'.

-    \var b = a * 2;

-Note that the number is complex-number-ready, which means the number is internally represented as a complex number.
-This allows the following expression to be constructed that would express a complex number that is "2+3i":

-    \var c = 2 + 3i

-Note that the spaces around the plus-sign is optional.
-In fact the entire expression is just treated as a regular math operation of addition, with the first number "2" treated as a number for a real component, and the second number treated as a number for the imaginary component.
-It does it by noticing the 'i' or 'j' after a normal number, such as "2", "3", "2.123", etc.
-If it has found that a 'i' or 'j' is following such a number, then it treates the entire number as expressing the imaginary component and performs the math accordingly.

-In addition to using 'i' or 'j', the math constant "I" can also be used.
-This is the same constant as other constants such as "PI" and "E", where the only difference is that "I" represents the unit of the imaginary component, and "PI" and "E" are fixed numbers only having a real component for itself.
-Thus, the following expression would have assigned the complex number "3i" to variable 'd'.

-    \var d = 3 * I

-Note that it is illegal to use a "i" or "j" by itself, such as the following which is illegal.

-    \var d = 3 + i

-This is because a letter within an expression by itself is to be treated as a variable.
-Thus, the previous expression would have looked for a variable named "i", and by failing to find it, would have caused the entire expression to become NaN.

-The 'var' command is also able to create an "array" variable, in which case the variable is to hold a list of numbers, rather than a single number.
-To reference this variable as an array, it must appear inside set of square brackets and prefixed by an at-sign.
-For instance, the following example has first created and assigned the variable 'a' an array that consists of three items, and then reference this array by the name of 'a' inside a for-command.

-    \var a[] = 1 2 3
-    \for i in [a]; \do
-      \drawdot (i,i)
-    \done

-An array variable can also be referenced by its individual elements.
-The syntax is to start with the variable, followed by a underscore, and then one or more digits to express the position within the variable.
-For instance, "a_0" would have been recognized as a variable that references the first element of an array named "a", and "a[1]" would have referenced the second element of array named "a".
-The following example has created an array of three numbers, and was later on used to generate text output on various locations, pulling the content of each element of the array.

-    \drawlabel "${a[0]}" "${a[1]}" "${a[2]}" (0,0) <h:1> <h:1>